 The Payment Protocol standard enables secure payment requests, secure payment destinations, and payment experience improvements.
-These include payment recieved notifications, pre-determined refund addresses, and secure proof of payment.
+These include payment received notifications, pre-determined refund addresses, and secure proof of payment.

 True Wallets are bitcoin wallets with which users control the keys to their own bitcoin.